ledgetech/lua-resty-qless/README.md

 Features
 ========

-1. __Jobs don't get dropped on the floor__ -- Sometimes workers drop jobs.
+1. __Jobs don't get dropped on the floor__ Sometimes workers drop jobs.
 Qless automatically picks them back up and gives them to another worker
-1. __Tagging / Tracking__ -- Some jobs are more interesting than others.
+1. __Tagging / Tracking__ Some jobs are more interesting than others.
 Track those
   jobs to get updates on their progress.
 Tag jobs with meaningful identifiers to find them quickly in the UI.
-1. __Job Dependencies__ -- One job might need to wait for another job to complete
+1. __Job Dependencies__ One job might need to wait for another job to complete
-1. __Stats__ -- `qless` automatically keeps statistics about how long jobs wait to be processed and how long they take to be processed.
+1. __Stats__ Qless automatically keeps statistics about how long jobs wait to be processed and how long they take to be processed.
 Currently, we keep track of the count, mean, standard deviation, and a histogram of these times.
-1. __Job data is stored temporarily__ -- Job info sticks around for a configurable amount of time so you can still look back on a job's history, data, etc.
+1. __Job data is stored temporarily__ Job info sticks around for a configurable amount of time so you can still look back on a job's history, data, etc.
-1. __Priority__ -- Jobs with the same priority get popped in the order they were inserted; a higher priority means that it gets popped faster
+1. __Priority__ Jobs with the same priority get popped in the order they were inserted; a higher priority means that it gets popped faster
-1. __Retry logic__ -- Every job has a number of retries associated with it, which are renewed when it is put into a new queue or completed.
+1. __Retry logic__ Every job has a number of retries associated with it, which are renewed when it is put into a new queue or completed.
 If a job is repeatedly dropped, then it is presumed to be problematic, and is automatically failed.
-1. __Web App__ -- The [Ruby binding](https://github.com/seomoz/qless) has a Sinatra-based web
+1. __Web App__ The [Ruby binding](https://github.com/seomoz/qless) has a Sinatra-based web
   app that gives you control over certain operational issues
-1. __Scheduled Work__ -- Until a job waits for a specified delay (defaults to 0),
-  jobs cannot be popped by workers
+1. __Scheduled Work__ Until a job waits for a specified delay (defaults to 0), jobs cannot be popped by workers
-1. __Recurring Jobs__ -- Scheduling's all well and good, but we also support
-  jobs that need to recur periodically.
+1. __Recurring Jobs__ Scheduling's all well and good, but we also support jobs that need to recur periodically.
-1. __Notifications__ -- Tracked jobs emit events on pubsub channels as they get completed, failed, put, popped, etc. Use these events to get notified of progress on jobs you're interested in.
+1. __Notifications__ Tracked jobs emit events on pubsub channels as they get completed, failed, put, popped, etc. Use these events to get notified of progress on jobs you're interested in.

 Enqueing Jobs
 =============
-First things first, require `resty.qless` and create a client, specifying your Redis conneciton details.
+First things first, require `resty.qless` and create a client, specifying your Redis connection details.

 ```lua
 local resty_qless = require "resty.qless"